Doctorate of Audiology (AuD)

 The Learning Environment

-The AuD is a four-year graduate degree that focuses on preparing highly qualified specialists in audiology.
+The AuD is a three-year graduate degree that focuses on preparing highly qualified specialists in audiology.
 The AuD program includes education in the basic sciences and disorders as well as practical experience with outstanding clinical training.
-The AuD curriculum includes courses dealing with the scientific bases of audiology including acoustics and instrumentation, anatomy and physiology of the auditory and nervous systems, and auditory and speech perception.
-Clinical coursework includes diagnostic audiology, pediatric audiology, central auditory processing disorders, industrial audiology, medical audiology, auditory evoked potentials, vestibular assessment, amplification and cochlear implants.
+The AuD curriculum includes courses dealing with the scientific bases of audiology including anatomy and physiology of the auditory and nervous systems.
+The majority of the curriculum is focused on clinical coursework, including diagnostic audiology, pediatric audiology, and medical audiology.
+Our program also offers two hearing aids courses, a two-course sequence in vestibular care, and a course focused on auditory processing disorders.

 Contact